wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Discipline/Ranger.md

-Protector/Stoic Wanderer - integrates Senex and Wanderer.
-Discipline not from institutions but from self, learned through experience.
+The Protector/Stoic Wanderer - Discipline not from institutions but from self, learned through experience.
 A quiet sentinel who expresses wisdom through restraint

 Traditional Discipline classes tend to be somewhat one-dimensional, as is the price you pay for consistency.
 The ranger, however, is capable of consistent output even using a rotating toolkit